 The Linux Console Font Utilities package contains various applications to manipulate Linux console fonts.
 In particular, programs are included to convert standard PSF font files to a text representation and vice versa, allowing easy font editing using any text editor.

-There has not been an official release to date of the Linux Console Font Utilities.
+There have been no official releases of the Linux Console Font Utilities.
 You can use Git to download the current development snapshot:

 git clone git://git.zap.org.au/data/git/console-fonts-utils.git

 You may look at the source code of this package, download a read-only copy of the Git repository or browse the source code history.

 The following programs, written in the Python programming language, are included in the Linux Console Font Utilities package:

 The utility programs psf2psftx, psftx2psf, freebsdvfnt2psftx, psftx2freebsdvfnt and rawfnt2psftx convert binary fonts to and from a text representation that can be edited using any text editor.
 This text representation is intended to be minimally simple.
 For example, a typical glyph for the letter A would contain a series of lines with X’s and .’s marking up the on and off pixels, as well as Unicode mappings:

 GLYPH 0x41 U+0041 # LATIN CAPITAL LETTER A .......... .......... .......... ....XX.... ...XXXX... ..XX..XX.. ..XX..XX.. .XX....XX. .XX....XX. .XX....XX. .XXXXXXXX. .XX....XX. .XX....XX. .XX....XX. .XX....XX. .XX....XX. .......... .......... .......... ..........
 ENDGLYPH

 The PSFTX text representation format is fully documented in the source file psftxio.py.